 If you’ve ever read an article on how to grow your Instagram account (who am I kidding, you’ve read 100), you know “post pretty pictures” is like numero uno on every single one.

-And well yes, that helps (a lot), but your captions matter too!
+And well of course that helps (a lot); your captions matter too!

 Myth #4: Don’t use hashtags or only use a few – they look spammy.

 Nope, nope, and nope.

 A) This is how customers will organically find you.
 While I encourage you to interact with your followers and reach out to audience members every day, you don’t exactly have time to be trolling on there for hours.
 Hashtags let the people come to you, without any extra work on your end.